 The Yamacraw people also had two burial sites of their own, the largest being underneath the Pirate’s House.

 The first Jewish people arrived in Savannah shortly after James Oglethorpe arrived.
 They settled around Ellis Square and formed the very first Jewish congregation in the southern United States.
 Oglethorpe welcomed the Jewish community and set aside a plot of land for their burials.
 The plot of land was just outside of city limits on South Broad Street.

 The burial ground was the site of a battle during the Siege of Savannah in the Revolutionary War.
 French and American troops used the Jewish burying ground as a natural bluff to watch the advance of the British troops closely.

 Today, the original burial ground is right on Oglethorpe Avenue.
 The site is only marked with a historical marker but is paved over.

 Could This Be Why Savannah Is So Haunted?

 The hidden burial grounds scattered throughout the city could be partly responsible for Savannah’s ghostly reputation.
 Every other building seems to be built on land that contains human remains.
 Perhaps their spirits are restless, kept busy by the spiritual vibrations in the city.

-So, how do you know if your standing on one of Savannah’s forgotten burial grounds?
-Easy!
-If you’re in Savannah, then your probably standing over a few bodies.
-You might feel a strange presence if you’re standing on a particularly large burial site, like Calhoun Square, which is rumored to have over 1,000 corpses buried underneath.
+So, how do you know if you are standing on one of Savannah’s forgotten burial grounds?
+You might feel a strange presence if you’re standing on an extensive burial site, like Calhoun Square, which is rumored to have over 1,000 corpses buried underneath.
 Some of Savannah’s haunted houses, like 432 Abercorn Street, are built on burial grounds.
-Much of the historic district is built on a Muskogee burial ground as well.
+Much of the historic district is also built on a Muskogee burial ground.

-If you’d like to learn more about the hauntings of Savannah and those of the rest of the United States, check our our blog here!
+If you’d like to learn more about the hauntings of Savannah and those of the rest of the United States, check out our blog here!